Isudan Gadhvi: Controversies

 During his maiden visit to Surat along with other Gujarat AAP leaders, Gadhvi said, "It is true that there’s no place for a third political party in Gujarat.
 In the 2022 polls, Congress will be relegated to third place while AAP will emerge as a strong contender to BJP which has ruled the state for over two decades."During his 'Jan Samvad Yatra' in Junagadh, Isudan Gadhvi's convoy was attacked allegedly by 'BJP goons' during the journey.
 Delhi CM Kejriwal has spoken to Gujarat CM Vijay Rupani and demanded registration of FIR regarding this incident and strict action should be taken against the culprits.
 He tweeted, "If people like Isudan and Mahesh Bhai are being attacked openly in Gujarat then no one is safe in Gujarat."

-Gadhvi attacked BJP criticizing its "Jan Aashirwad" campaign, calling it an insult to the memory of those who have died of coronavirus in the first and second waves of the pandemic.
-Gadhvi reminded that when the AAP organised Jan Samvedna programme and visited every district and village in Gujarat to collect the data and expose negligence of the state government, the BJP announced their Jan Aashirwad Yatra campaign “with great levels of shamelessness”.
+Gadhvi attacked BJP criticizing its "Jan Aashirwad" campaign, calling it an insult to the memory of those who have died of COVID-19 in the first and second waves of the COVID-19 pandemic.
+Gadhvi reminded that when the AAP organised Jan Samvedna programme and visited every district and village in Gujarat to collect the data and expose negligence of the state government, the BJP announced their Jan Aashirwad Yatra campaign "with great levels of shamelessness".

-Criticizing BJP government's ineffectiveness during coronavirus pandemic, Gadhvi said,"The BJP has been in power in Gujarat for the past two-and-a-half decades… lakhs of people in Gujarat died of Covid owing to lack of oxygen, medicines, hospital beds and policies such as no admission in hospitals without ambulance support.
+Criticizing BJP government's ineffectiveness during COVID-19 pandemic, Gadhvi said,"The BJP has been in power in Gujarat for the past two-and-a-half decades… lakhs of people in Gujarat died of COVID owing to lack of oxygen, medicines, hospital beds and policies such as no admission in hospitals without ambulance support.
 But the government had hidden the figures….
 At the time when people were running from pillar to post for medicines and oxygen cylinders, none of these BJP leaders answered their phone calls… worse, they switched off their mobile phones or gave rude reply to people asking for help".

 In September 2021, Isudan Gadhvi at a press contact slammed the demolition of Ramdev Peer temple in Surat city by BJP and demanded apology from Gujarat Chief Minister.
 "Today, the Hindu samaj of Gujarat has been hurt and we can see the priest crying during the demolition drive.
 You didn’t bother to ask the priests or Hindu community leaders before the demolition.
 When workers of the Vishwa Hindu Parishad tried to protest, you used police to use force, detain them and intimidate them with threats of arrest.
 Even the British did not dare to touch the temples and even Mahmud Ghaznavi did not stoop to this extent.
 Then how come the BJP in Gujarat managed to do it?
 Our ancestors have given their lives for our temples," Gadhvi said.In December 2021, AAP had taken BJP by surprise after hundreds of party workers led by Isudan Gadhvi, among other top leaders stormed the ruling party's headquarters in Gandhinagar, demanding action on question paper leak in a recruitment examination.
 After the protests, 93 AAP leaders including Gadhvi were jailed for 11 days.